makersacademy/takeaway-challenge/README.md

 Overview
 -------

-A program to allow users to place a takeaway order and recive a confirmation sms via the Twilio api
+A program to allow users to place a takeaway order and receive a confirmation sms via the Twilio api

 Approach
 --------